microsoft/MLOpsTemplate/src/workshop/documents/part_0.md

 - Create Service Principal

     > If you have Service Principal, please use the existing one.
-Ignore this step and go to Part 1.
+Ignore this step and go to next step 4.
     >
     > If you don't have the Service Principal, please follow this step.